Rebuilding Haiti must start from the ground up, with agricultural education

 When there is no soil, there are no microorganisms to break down particles for plants to absorb.

 With poor sanitation and no good bacteria in the soil, worms, and disease like cholera run rampant.

 With no grass covering the earth and no roots, hurricanes floods can open deep burial sites of anthrax-infected animals from a hundred years ago.

 Bacillus anthracis bacterial spores are soil-borne, and, because of their long lifetime spores infect new plants which ruminant animals eat and become infected starting the deadly cycle all over.

 Houses and villages are also flooded then covered with silt and more lives are lost.

-There are many descriptions of permaculture design; we say permaculture design is simply being a good steward of God’s creation and using natural ways designed to help humans, conserve our resources and repair the damage we have already done.
+There are many descriptions of permaculture design; I say permaculture design is simply being a good steward of God’s creation and using natural ways designed to help humans, conserve our resources and repair the damage we have already done.

 God gave us everything we need to stop the erosion and bring back the soil to produce more food.

-Grass works like fingers that separate the dirt and let the water run through it as it cleans it.
+Vetiver grass works like fingers that separate the dirt and let the water run through it as it cleans it.

 One plant can fertilize and protect another from predators.